postman721/Albix/README.md

 When adding files you can add them at any order.
 To choose multiple files you can, for example, hold the Control-key and click the files individually to select them.
 Alternatively, you can click and hold-down a mouse button and paint all the songs blue(selected) by moving your mouse.

-As of know: There is no support for playing the entire playlist.
+As of now: There is no support for playing the entire playlist.
 For now, songs need to played one by one.

 <b>To run the program</b>